samverms/Kadouri/docs/docs/development/commands.md

 # Development Commands

-Complete reference for all commands used in PACE CRM development.
+Complete reference for all commands used in Kadouri CRM development.

 ## Monorepo Commands